 Do not insert the "Key Choice" key unless it is absolutely necessary to mow in reverse or operate an attachment.
 The "Key Choice" key should also be removed from the unit if it will be operated by someone other than a responsible, experienced operator.
-This will prevent the PTO from operating when the tractor is moving in reverse.
+This will prevent the unit from operating in reverse with the mower blade or other PTO attachment engaged.
 Always remove both the ignition and the "Key Choice" keys and put them in a safe place out of the reach of children when leaving the unit unattended.